-Your garden at home doesn’t always provide all the sensory stimulation needed to in order to do what their breed instinct tells them to do and they don’t really exercise enough on their own.
-We can make our gardens and homes more exciting; we will cover that in another post!
+Shall we just stick the dogs outside, let them self-exercise?
+Not quite in the spirit of the thing, that.
+Our gardens at home don’t always provide all the sensory stimulation needed to in order to do what their breed instinct tells them to do and they don’t always exercise enough on their own.
+Don't know about you, but I have a lazy one here!
+We can make our gardens and homes more exciting; we will cover that in a future post.

 So grab a lead, whistle up the pup, and go for a walk—today and every day!
-Dog walking is a great way to jumpstart a healthy lifestyle programme.
-Your dog is the perfect personal trainer; always enthusiastic, motivated and never skips a walk because the weather’s bad or they have something else to do!
-To help, why not pin a calendar on the fridge, mark up a schedule for each day and add a sticker for every 30 minutes’ walk completed.
-Did we mention that dog walking is great for your social life too as dog owners are usually such friendly folk and love to stop and say “hi” to other dogs and their owners.
+As dog owners we have a built in way to jumpstart or upgrade to a more a healthy life.
+Our dogs are the perfect personal trainers; always enthusiastic, motivated and never skipping a 'workout' because the weather’s bad or they have something else to do!
+To help, why not pin a calendar on the fridge, mark up a schedule for each day and add a sticker for every walk completed.

 As for our mental health, of course dog walking is great for a little social life too as we stop for a brief, appropriately distanced “hi” to other dogs and their owners, even..no, especially now; its more important than ever!